sibutrip/PrivacyLab/README.md

 > [!TIP]
 >  Use the `navigateToSettings` method in `SettingsService`, look at how we use it `ContactsView`.

-- **Step 3**: Change the `NSLocationWhenInUseUsageDescription` description in PrivacyLab's info.plist to be more descriptive.
+- **Step 3**: Change the `Privacy - Location Always and When In Use Usage Description` description in PrivacyLab's info.plist to be more descriptive.

 - Congratulations!
 You've completed all the steps.
 Delete the app, and run it again from Xcode.
 Take a moment to explore and see how the user experience has improved.
 For a more difficult task, move on to the `Health` section.